elucian/bee/syntax/structure.md

 * define  --define a constant
 * type    --define data type
 * make    --will allocate memory for new variables
-* rule    --create a reusable expression
+* function    --create a reusable expression
 * aspect  --create a block to resolve a problem or concern
 * alter   --change/modify variable value or assign new value
 * read    --accept input from console into a variable